Do you know how you would respond to a cyber security incident? If not, it may be time to consider a Security Incident Response Plan.

 First off, you should know what you need to protect if a suspicious security event is flagged.
 Knowing which assets you need to pay attention to will make it easier to take the right steps to get everything back to normal.

 An inventory of your IT assets should show you which data and systems could be at risk if the event of an incident.
-You can identify which assets pose the greatest risk if compromised, and prioritize how you will respond and protect them.
+You can identify which assets pose the greatest risk if compromised, and prioritize how you will protect them.